Characterizing Particle-Like Charge Migration Dynamics with High-Harmonic Sideband Spectroscopy: Results

+We note that the CM induces different modulation amplitudes in the sub-cycle dipole signals of molecules with the same alignment but opposite orientations, except when the molecule is exactly perpendicular to the laser polarization (see also the discussion about finite-sampling effects in Appendix~\ref{sec:TDDFT_sims}).
+To generate Fig.~\ref{fig:6}, we therefore sample molecular-orientation angles covering a full 180$^\circ$ instead of the 90$^\circ$ range that would otherwise be sufficient for a linear molecule in a symmetric multi-cycle MIR field.

-Until now, we have assumed the idealized condition of a single, perfectly oriented, BrC$_4$H molecule undergoing CM.
-However, we have verified the viability of HHSS for more realistic experimental considerations.
-First, in terms of the alignment requirements, we find that not only is alignment sufficient, as opposed to orientation, but that HHSS signals are still clearly visible using a realistic distribution of alignment angles.
-This is illustrated in Fig.~\ref{fig:2}(a), which includes several spectra calculated for up to 40$^\circ$ full-width at half maximum (FWHM) Gaussian distributions \cite{arXivSupMat}.
-Second, the sideband signals are robust with respect to having only a fraction of the molecules in the HHG target gas undergoing CM.
+Next, we have found that the sideband signals are robust with respect to having only a fraction of the molecules in the HHG target gas undergoing CM.
 We consider a weighted average of the dipole signals from the target with and without CM -- thin red and solid blue curves in Fig.~\ref{fig:1}(c), respectively.
 We find that the intensity of the sidebands scales quadratically with the fraction of molecules with CM, as expected for a coherent process.
 We also expect the sidebands to phase match to the same extent as the constituent harmonics in that pulse train, since they originate from the time-domain amplitude modulation of the individual bursts in the harmonic pulse train.

 Finally, we have tested the influence of a finite CM lifetime, {\it e.g.}, due to the onset of nuclear dynamics.
 When adding a phenomenological exponential decay to the CM-modulated dipole component, we still observe well-defined sidebands with a lifetime as short as 10~fs.
-Although the formal inclusion of nuclear motion is beyond the scope of this letter, our preliminary calculations including (classical) nuclear dynamics described at the Ehrenfest level indicate that the linear, triple-bonded BrC$_4$H molecule is quite rigid, so that the localized hole motion is stable over multiple laser cycles.
+Although the formal inclusion of nuclear motion is beyond the scope of this article, our preliminary calculations including (classical) nuclear dynamics described at the Ehrenfest level indicate that the linear, triple-bonded BrC$_4$H molecule is quite rigid, such that the localized hole motion is stable over multiple laser cycles.